 Erika Brown, who had huge breakouts during the NCAA season, is already improving in the long course pool after her best time in the 100 fly this morning.

 Ryan Lochte is 33, which to some might feel too old to continue training and competing in the 400 IM.
 But Lochte continues to astound, finishing as the top 400 IM qualifier with a 4:30.35 this morning.

 The world’s #1 sprinter Caeleb Dressel is taking on some events that some may say are his ‘off’ events, but we all know that they’re more like his ‘slightly less good’ events.

 After becoming the 6th fastest performer ever with her time from prelims, Wisconsin’s Beata Nelson is the top seed for the 200 back, but she’ll be up against Cal’s defending NCAA champ Kathleen Baker.

-Defending champ Simone Manuel will look to go 3-for-3 in the 100 free at her final NCAA Championships.
+Mallory Comerford and Simone Manuel will go head-to-head in the NCAA 100 free final.